AliyunContainerService/pouch/docs/commandline/pouch_run.md

-      --disk-quota strings           Set disk quota for container --enableLxcfs                  Enable lxcfs for the container, only effective when enable-lxcfs switched on in Pouchd --entrypoint string            Overwrite the default ENTRYPOINT of the image -e, --env strings                  Set environment variables for container --expose strings               Set expose container's ports
+      --disk-quota strings           Set disk quota for container --enableLxcfs                  Enable lxcfs for the container, only effective when enable-lxcfs switched on in Pouchd --entrypoint string            Overwrite the default ENTRYPOINT of the image -e, --env stringArray              Set environment variables for container --expose strings               Set expose container's ports
       --group-add strings            Add additional groups to join -h, --help                         help for run